hectorzaragoza/places_app/readme.md

-# Project 2 - "Places" - Full Stack PEN Application
+# "Places" - Full Stack PEN Application

 One stop shop to see the places YOU have been to - helping you make the daily choice to discover new places.